 I grew up playing in trees and on train tracks.
-I hung out with boys who wanted to be a Jedi or He-Man, boys who spit. sp crew spent hours ripping apart stompers & penny racers and drawing super human robots and car crashes.
+I hung out with boys who wanted to be a Jedi or He-Man, boys who spit, we spent hours ripping apart stompers & penny racers and drawing super human robots and car crashes.
 I don’t really remember having many barbie dolls, I would play with my older sisters when she would allow it or when she wasn’t home, but that wouldn’t last for long after I was caught blowing seams trying to squeeze ken into a leotard, or wrapping barbie’s arm in a makeshift masking tape cast.

 When I had my daughter, without my prodding, she became a barbie girl …with cars, airplanes and my size dolls with matching outfits so they could be twins.
 She never called the boy dolls ken they were all Jim to her, except for a doll she called Smash Headquarters, a barbie type GI joe, that had a real hair crew cut, exaggerated veiny muscles and a fresh bloody scar on his cheek, he always looked so out of place with posh barbie and the preppy fashion kens.
 My daughter had a massive wooden dollhouse that we decked out with wonderfully tiny furniture and housewares.
 She would go to play with it and there would be our kitty pickles peeking out from a second story window, we would always find pickles sleeping in the house and it would make my daughter so mad, because fatty pickles would mess up the pretty rooms.
 As my daughter grew older the love of dolls transferred to American Girls, with handmade bunk beds and patchwork quilts, I even bought a leg cast for one of them and another had a little silver flute to match my daughters flute!